ccastil1/seTerm/README.md

    `cd tceetree`

-   `./tceetree -i ../cscope.out` this produces tceetree.out
+   `./tceetree -i ../cscope.out` this produces tceetree.out which is a text call graph

-   `dot -Tpng -O tceetree.out`
+   `dot -Tpng -O tceetree.out` this produces a png file to view the visual call graph

    `cd ../pagerank-master/cpp`